We’ve all done it before…

 Of course, this wouldn’t lead to real traffic for you, but it looks good on their metrics.

-Same goes for traffic.
+The same goes for traffic.
 It’s easy to buy hundreds of junk views for pennies even though they’re completely useless.
 You’ll see plenty of these gigs on Fiverr:

 For views, you might only count the ones that don’t bounce or are from certain countries.
 If you suspect fake views might be a problem, you probably wouldn’t want to count traffic from countries like India, which is often used for view bot IP addresses.